bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-10-04-newsletter.md

   extends the `Mining` interface with a new `waitTipChanged()` method that detects when a new block arrives and then pushes new block templates to connected clients.
-The `waitfornewblock`, `waitforblock` and `waitforblockheight` RPC methods have been refactored to use it.
+The `waitfornewblock`, `waitforblock` and `waitforblockheight` RPC methods have been refactored to use it. {% assign timestamp="22:15" %}

-- [Core Lightning #7644][] adds a `nodeid` command to the `hsmtool` utility which returns the node identifier for a given `hsm_secret` backup file, to match the backup to its specific node and to avoid confusion with other nodes.
+- [Core Lightning #7644][] adds a `nodeid` command to the `hsmtool` utility which returns the node identifier for a given `hsm_secret` backup file, to match the backup to its specific node and to avoid confusion with other nodes. {% assign timestamp="25:06" %}

 - [Eclair #2848][] implements extensible [liquidity advertisements][topic
   liquidity advertisements] as specified in the proposed [BOLTs #1153][], which